Informed Consent for the Orthodontic Patient

 Nerve Damage

-A tooth that has been traumatized by an accident or deep decay may have experienced damage to the nerve of the tooth.
+A tooth that has been traumatized by an accident or deep decay may have experienced damage to the nerve or the tooth.
 Also, the nerve of a tooth may die for no apparent reason, and this is known as “spontaneous pulpal necrosis.”
 Orthodontic tooth movement may, in some cases, aggravate these conditions and cause root canal treatment to be necessary.
-In severe cases, the tooth or teeth, may be lost.
+In severe cases, the tooth or teeth may be lost.

 Periodontal Disease

 Periodontal (gum and bone) disease can develop or worsen during orthodontic treatment due to many factors, but most often due to the lack of adequate oral hygiene.
-You must have your general dentist, or if indicated, a periodontist monitor your periodontal health during orthodontic treatment every three to six months.
+You must have your general dentist, or a periodontist if indicated, monitor your periodontal health during orthodontic treatment every three to six months.
 If periodontal problems cannot be controlled, orthodontic treatment may have to be discontinued prior to completion.

 Injury From Orthodontic Appliances

-Activities or foods which could damage, loosen or dislodge orthodontic appliances need to be avoided.
+Activities or foods which could damage, loosen, or dislodge orthodontic appliances need to be avoided.
 Loosened or damaged orthodontic appliances can be inhaled or swallowed or could cause other damage to the patient.
 You should inform your orthodontist of any unusual symptoms or of any loose or broken appliances as soon as they are noticed.
 Damage to the enamel of a tooth or to a restoration (crown, bonding, veneer, etc.) is possible when orthodontic appliances are removed.
 This problem may be more likely when esthetic (clear or tooth colored) appliances have been selected.
-If damage to a tooth or restoration occurs, restoration of the involved tooth/teeth by your dentist may be necessary.
+If damage to a tooth or restoration occurs, restoration of the tooth/teeth by your dentist may be necessary.

 Headgear

 Orthodontic headgear can cause injury to the patient.
 Injuries can include damage to the face or eyes.
-In the event of injury or especially an eye injury, however minor, immediate medical help should be sought.
+In the event of injury, especially an eye injury, however minor, immediate medical help should be sought.
 Refrain from wearing headgear in situations where there may be a chance that it could be dislodged or pulled off.
 Sports activities and games should be avoided when wearing orthodontic headgear.

 Temporomandibular (Jaw) Joint Dysfunction